21prompts/act/PROMPTS.md

 09:25:57 server.1 | ./main.go:13:2: debug redeclared in this block
 09:25:57 server.1 | 	./db.go:12:5: other declaration of debug
 09:25:57 system   | server.1 stopped (rc=1)

+## Prompt 6

+Analyze the code we have so far.
+What do we need to do to get the weather data from api to show up as icons in the frontend task list?
+Use <thinking></thinking> to take notes and then implement an elegant solution.